 Why does the video thumbnail and play button not appear in some messages?

-If you share a video in a direct message to a 1st degree connection, the link will expand to display the video name and a thumbnail with the play button.
+If you share a video in a direct message to a 1st degree connection, the link should expand to display the video name plus the thumbnail (static or animated) with a play button.

-If you are not a 1st degree connection (for example, sending an InMail message), your message will contain the video link only.
+If you are not a 1st degree connection (for example, sending an InMail message), your message will only contain the video link.

-Once the member responds to your initial message, or becomes a connection, any new messages with the video link will expand to include the thumbnail going forward.
+Once the recipient responds to your initial message, or becomes a connection, any new messages with the video link should expand to include the thumbnail going forward.

 Learn more about degrees of connection on LinkedIn.